cortexlabs/cortex/docs/operator/cli.md

   -a, --app string   app name
   -e, --env string   environment (default "dev")
   -h, --help         help for logs
+  -v, --verbose      show verbose output
 ```

 The `logs` command streams logs from the workload corresponding to the specified resource.
-For example, `cortex logs models dnn` will get the logs from the most recent training workload for `dnn`.
+For example, `cortex logs models dnn` will get the Cortex logs from the most recent training workload for `dnn`.
+Using the `-v` or `--verbose` flag will show all of the logs for the workload (not just Cortex's logs).

 ## configure